 If such a probability is unknown, one can at best presume – based on past experience – that the findings apply to the entire population.
 However, past experience usually varies greatly.
 This problem is similar to television or radio polls, where the opinion of the general population can be completely different from the opinion of a few thousand individuals that decided to participate.

-What can a student or a researcher without significant funds that wants to infer about whole population do?
+What can a student or a researcher without significant funds do if they want to infer on the whole population?

 In case of a limited budget there are two possibilities:

-All this time we have been talking about general population and not about members of a certain club, society, organisation..., where problem is much smaller: we only need to obtain permission to invite all potential respondents (members, employees) into a survey.
+All this time we have been talking about the general population and not about members of a certain club, society, organisation..., where the problem is much smaller; we only need to obtain permission to invite all potential respondents (members, employees) into a survey.

-More information about web surveys can be found on WebSM webpage.
+More information about web surveys can be found on the WebSM webpage.